Resolved: Number of distinct destination bucket ARNs cannot exceed 1

 Problem:

-I was trying to setup Cross Region Replication on my S3 bucket using CloudFormation.
-I had a use-case where, replication needed to happen from one source bucket to multiple destination buckets.
+I was trying to set up Cross Region Replication on my S3 bucket using CloudFormation.
+I had a use case where replication needed to happen from one source bucket to multiple destination buckets.

 For reference, below is the portion of my CloudFormation template, where I am setting two rules, one for each replica bucket-